 4. Please bring or email me copies of the recipe so we can exchange our recipes.

 5. If possible please let me know what type of cookies you are bringing so we do not have any duplicates.

 Now for the actual cookie exchange, you have decorated, you have your special drinks ready, you may want to prepare pretty boxes for your guests to take home their cookies, or you may want them to bring their own containers.
 I like to let my guests mingle for a little bit, and then try out the cookies.
 Ask your guests to describe what makes their cookie special.
-You can then let your guests take a few cookies and place in their to go container, and continue doing so until all of the cookies are gone.
+You can then let your guests take a few cookies and place in there to go container, and continue doing so until all of the cookies are gone.

 Now, let’s get to the fun part, cookie recipes.
-Personally for me the holidays aren’t the holidays without a couple of my favorite types of cookies.
-Hello Dolly Cookies, also known as seven layer cookies for me, are a must have.
+Personally, for me the holidays aren’t the holidays without a couple of my favorite types of cookies.
+Hello Dolly Cookies, also known as seven layer cookies for me, are a must-have.
 These cookies are filled with chocolate chips, butterscotch chips, graham crackers, pecans, and many other things.

 Other resources for great cookie recipes.